Miccighel/MichaelSoprano/content/post/information-analysis-and-processing-for-training_2024-2025/index.md

 ## Learning Approach

-The course emphasizes clarity, relevance, and hands-on application.
 Through examples and case studies drawn from the domain of sports, students progressively build the ability to describe data, apply encoding models, and work effectively with spreadsheet tools for analysis and reporting.
 Active use of Excel is integrated in all practical modules.

 ## Reading Material